 Award-winning electronic duo, The Ironing Maidens are putting domestic labour, technology and the history of women in electronic music centre stage with a powerful new take on house music - electro housewife.

-The Ironing Maidens, Patty Preece and Melania Jack, inspired this experimental electronic arts project five years ago when they discovered many electronic music pioneers, who happen to be women, were absent from their electronic music education.
+The Ironing Maidens, Patty Bom and Melania Jack, were inspired to create this experimental electronic arts project five years ago when they discovered many female electronic music pioneers were absent from their electronic music education.

-"Looking into the themes prominent during the 1950s when women like Daphne Oram were developing their highly influential work, we noticed parallels between the dismissal of women’s work in the home and the lack of recognition for women in music technology development" said Patty, "So we developed a new show exploring ways of creating sound with the irons (an iconic symbol) and discussing attitudes around issues of recognition."
+"Looking into the themes prominent during the 1950s when women like Daphne Oram were developing their highly influential work, we noticed parallels between the dismissal of women’s work in the home and the lack of recognition for women in music technology development,” said Patty.

-A homage to House Music and a call to arms for the housewife, The Ironing Maidens are bringing their fresh pressed beats to a laundromat near you.
+A homage to house music and a call to arms for women everywhere, The Ironing Maidens are bringing their fresh pressed beats and unique recipe for electro music to a laundromat near you.